-Mount Sugarloaf A trip to Mount Sugarloaf will help NEH summer scholars to situate themselves geographically and chronologically.
+Mount Sugarloaf- A trip to Mount Sugarloaf will help Summer Scholars to situate themselves geographically and chronologically.
 At this elevation (1,000 feet), one can identify physical features while imaginatively populating the landscape as it appeared at the turn of the 18th century.
 Looking down the valley one can picture small English settlements nestled by the river on the ancestral Wôbanaki (Abenaki) homelands, supported by some of the most fertile soil in the world.
-The view to the north includes the site of the Pocumtuck Fort where a generation of Pocumtuck people planted, fished and gathered, and where they processed metal and other trade goods acquired from European newcomers- Dutch, English and French.
+The view to the north includes the site of the Pocumtuck Fort where a generation of Pocumtuck people planted, fished, and gathered, and where they processed metal and other trade goods acquired from European newcomers- Dutch, English and French.

 Mount Sugarloaf, or Wequamps, is the central image of the Wôbanaki Pocumtuck story of the “Amiskwôlowôkoiak”- the people of the beaver-tail hill.
-Taking advantage of this opportunity to model experiential, site-based learning, we will explore this “deep-time story” as an example of the ways in which Native stories in this genre describe in metaphorical terms how ancient geological events reshaped the landscape, forming mountains, rivers, lakes, islands and rocky outcroppings.
-We will also discuss how Native oral narratives about the landscape formed part of a larger body of knowledge that enabled Native people to efficiently hunt, fish, gather and plant, make climate predictions, and situate homesites in the best locations.
+Taking advantage of this opportunity to model experiential, site-based learning, we will explore this “deep-time” story as an example of the ways in which Indigenous stories in this genre describe in metaphorical terms how ancient geological events reshaped the landscape, forming mountains, rivers, lakes, islands, and rocky outcroppings.
+We will also discuss how oral narratives about the landscape formed part of a larger body of knowledge that enabled Native people to efficiently hunt, fish, gather and plant, make climate predictions, and situate homesites in the best locations.

-Peskeompskut For generations Peskeompskut was a gathering place where Native people fished at a large falls on the Connecticut River.
-In 1676, during Metacom’s War, the Natives suffered devastation in a pre-dawn attack on Peskeompskut; with 300 elders, women, and children killed.
-In small groups, teachers will tour this site and the nearby site of Wissatinnewag, where they will traverse the rugged landscape of the ancient Native encampment along a deep ravine on the trail believed to be the original Native pathway.
-They will see highlights of the site and what it reveals about the life of the Pocumtuck people in this time.
+Peskeompskut- Summer Scholars will tour Peskeompskut and nearby Wissatinnewag, an ancient Pocumtuck encampment.
+For generations Peskeompskut (now Turners Falls, Massachusetts) was a gathering place where Indigenous people from a variety of nations fished at a large waterfall on the Connecticut River.
+In 1676, during Metacom’s (King Philip’s) War, they suffered devastation in a pre-dawn attack on the site and suffered the loss of 300 elders, women, and children.
+At Wissatinnewag teachers will traverse the rugged landscape along a deep ravine on a trail believed to be an original pathway used by Indigenous peoples, and view highlights of the area as they learn what the site reveals about Pocumtuck life in this time.

-The Fort at No. 4 Located one hour north of Deerfield, the Fort at No. 4 was one of a line of forts constructed to defend English settlements from attack by the French and their Native American allies in the decades following the raid on Deerfield.
+The Fort at No. 4- Located one hour north of Deerfield, the Fort at No. 4 was one of a line of forts constructed to defend English settlements from attack by the French and their First Nations allies in the decades following the raid on Deerfield.
 The Fort at No. 4 staff will lead a tour focusing on the reconstruction of an early 18th-century fort based on documentary and surviving archaeological evidence, as well as strategies for using historical sites to gain a deeper understanding of the people and events of the colonial period.